Step 4: Full View

 Should Engineer A treat the professional duty of honesty as a categorical constraint that prevails over any commercial or fiduciary obligation to advance the selling firm's interest, including when Engineer B's stalling creates legitimate commercial pressure, or may Engineer A subordinate the honesty duty to the commercial interest in closing the transaction when the counterparty is acting in bad faith?

-Treat Honesty as Categorical Constraint Board's choice Treat the professional duty of honesty as a categorical side-constraint that prevails over any commercial or fiduciary obligation to advance the selling firm's interest, recognizing that the NSPE Code does not recognize a negotiation exception to honesty obligations and that Engineer B's stalling behavior provides no ethical mitigation for a misleading statement.
+O1 Treat the professional duty of honesty as a categorical side-constraint that prevails over any commercial or fiduciary obligation to advance the selling firm's interest, recognizing that the NSPE Code does not recognize a negotiation exception to honesty obligations and that Engineer B's stalling behavior provides no ethical mitigation for a misleading statement.
+Board's choice

 The Business Negotiation Non-Exemption from Professional Honesty Obligations Principle establishes that an engineer's professional ethical obligations apply in full force to business negotiations and are not suspended by the adversarial or competitive character of such negotiations.
 The Negotiation Competitive Pressure Non-Justification for Misrepresentation Constraint establishes that a licensed professional engineer may not invoke the pressure of the negotiation context, the legitimate business interest in closing the transaction, or the counterparty's stalling behavior as justification for making false or misleading statements.
 The Honesty and Truthfulness as Hallmark Engineering Qualities Principle establishes that these duties are owed to the public, employers, clients, and colleagues, not merely to direct counterparties in cooperative dealings.
 The engineering profession's learned-profession dimension imposes ethical floors that commercial norms cannot override.